dlejay/unschooling-friendly-countries/Countries/South-Korea.md

 ## Compulsory schooling

-According to the Elementary and Secundary Education Act:
+According to the Elementary and Secondary Education Act:

 > **Article 13 (Obligation of School Enrollment)** (1) Every citizen shall send sons and daughters or children
 > under his or her care to an elementary school from March 1 of the year following the year in which the date